 In the grounds of the museum you can also find the remains of St Mary’s Abbey.
 For 450 years it was the most powerful abbey in the north, but was destroyed in the mid 1500s under Henry VIII’s drive to disolve the monasteries.

 If you are in any way interested in the engineering or history of the railways, then York’s National Railway Museum – the largest of its kind in the country – is well worth a visit.

 Amazingly it is free, meaning you can take in as much or as little of it as you like without feeling too much pressure.

 - The Mallard, holder of the world speed record for steam locomotives, set in 1938

 - A replica of Stephenson’s Rocket, the template for steam trains going forward

 - The capsule which transported Tim Peake to and from the International Space Station (not strictly rail-related, but I’m sure they knew that!)

-What better way to finish your long weekend in York than with a luxurious lunch.
+What better way to finish our York 3 day itinerary than with a luxurious lunch.
 Being close to the train station makes it easier to access for your trip back home.

 And with an 86% 5 star rating on Tripadvisor at the time of writing, it is an experience that is not going to disappoint!

 Book in advance to make you sure you get a table, as they seemed really busy when we were there.
 Try and give yourself 1 1/2 hours before your train leaves so you don’t feel in a hurry.